DavidHe1127/Mr.He_HandBook/Dev/Node/stream.md

 stream.pipe(res);
 ```
 File content will be read into chunks (chunk-sized buffer) and transferred to the client continuously.
+Use [Stream JSON](https://www.npmjs.com/package/stream-json) when handling big json in node.

 * All streams are instances of `EventEmitter`.
 They emit events that can be used to read and write data.

 ### Stream types